conversion pixel

 LPN vs. RN: Education and Length of Study Differences

-The education difference between LPN and RN roles is central for all the subsequent distinctions in role, responsibilities, as well as salary and job outlooks.
+The educational difference between LPN and RN roles is central to all subsequent distinctions in roles, responsibilities, salaries, and job outlooks.

-To begin their nursing career, aspiring licensed practical nurses must enroll in a practical nursing program generally taking around one year to complete.
+To begin their nursing career, aspiring licensed practical nurses must enroll in a practical nursing program, which generally takes about 1 year to complete.
 Some of the courses LPNs must take include nursing, biology, and pharmacology.
-In addition to the theoretical studies, LPNs must fulfill a certain number of supervised clinical hours.
-Upon completing the program, learners can sit the National Council Licensure Examination (NCLEX-PN), a comprehensive exam that one must pass to become licensed as an LPN.
+In addition to theoretical studies, LPNs must complete a specified number of supervised clinical hours.
+Upon completing the program, learners can sit for the National Council Licensure Examination (NCLEX-PN), a comprehensive exam that must be passed to become licensed as an LPN.

 Learn more about Nightingale College’s Practical Nursing Diploma Program!